 Say hello to a new generation of liars: Chandler Kinney and Maia Reficco were the first actors announced for the new series.
 Kinney will play Tabby, an aspiring horror director with a dark secret of her own.
 Meanwhile, Reficco will portray Noa, a track star struggling to readjust to high school life after spending a summer in juvenile detention.

-On July 27, Aguirre-Sacasa revealed a third star has joined the Original Sin cast: Bailee Madison, who you may recognize from projects like Good Witch or The Fosters, will play a character named Imogen Able.
+On July 27, 2021, Aguirre-Sacasa revealed a third star has joined the Original Sin cast: Bailee Madison, whom you may recognize from projects like Good Witch or The Fosters, will play a character named Imogen Able.
 According to Aguirre-Sacasa, Imogen is a “final girl” on the show, which is apparently fitting, since the series co-creator called Madison a “scream queen” since she starred in two of his favorite recent horror films, Don’t Be Afraid of the Dark and Strangers: Prey at Night.

 On Aug.
 18, PLL added two more names to the roster: Zaria (Two Distant Strangers) and Malia Pyles (Baskets).
 Zaria has been cast as Faran, an aspiring principal ballerina who dreams of getting out of Millwood and never looking back.
-Pyles has been cast as Minnie, the youngest of the PLL set who is working to overcome her childhood trauma.
+Pyles has been cast as Minnie, the youngest of the PLL set, who is working to overcome her childhood trauma.

 On Sept.
 1, fans got more.
 Deadline revealed three more cast members had been added to the PLL lineup: Alex Aiono (Doogie Kamealoha, M.D.), Mallory Bechtel (Hereditary), and Eric Johnson (Fifty Shades trilogy).
 Bechtel plays Karen, the show’s main antagonist, known as “Millwood High’s reigning queen of mean.”
 Aiono will play Shawn, Noa’s popular jock boyfriend, and Johnson is Sheriff Beasley, who keeps law and order in Millwood the same way he domineers his family.